 There is no automatic entitlement, in law, to time off during term time.

 All requests for a leave of absence must be, by law, made in writing and in advance.
-As a school, we request parents use the ‘Holiday Request Form’ which is available from the school office or from the link below.
-Holiday requests are only authorised in exceptional circumstances.
+As a school, we request parents use the ‘Term Time Leave Request Form’ which is available from the school office or from the link below.
+Requests for term time leave are only authorised in exceptional circumstances.
 If you choose to remove your child from school when the request has been denied it will be recorded as unauthorised and the school may request the Local Authority issue a penalty notice.

 Please refer to our Attendance & Punctuality Policy for full details.

 Frequently Asked Questions

 A. The schools attendance target for all our pupils is a minimum of 97%.
 The National Average Attendance for a child at Primary School is 96%

 A. If your child is of compulsory school age and is registered at a school, it is essential that they attend.
 Excellent attendance at school is important to allow a child to fulfil their potential.

 A. Anything below 96% attendance is worrying as your child has missed more than 8 days of school, resulting in a lower chance of achievement.
 It makes it harder for the child to progress if they are missing key learning opportunities.

 Q. What impact will low attendance have on my child?

 A. Low attendance will impact on your child in many ways; educationally and socially.
 Pupils who have low attendance are more likely to become isolated from their social group and underachieve academically.